 And above all, the most important thing mothers do is, prepare snacks for these long distance journeys.
 Yes, mothers still bring homemade snacks for train travel, though you get a lot of stuff in the train itself, but you can’t beat the taste of homemade stuff, and it is safe for your kid’s health also.

-If you also find it interesting, do give a try …….
+If you also find it interesting, do give it a try …….

 Powdered Sugar 8 tbsp